Spring Sale Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: pass65

 A.

-Hypertension, obesity, high total cholesterol:HDL ratio
+Hypertension, obesity, high total cholesterol:HDL ratio.

 B.

-Smoking, probable diabetes, high blood pressure, age
+Smoking, probable diabetes, high blood pressure.

 C.

-Smoking, high total cholesterol, aggressive type A personality
+Smoking, high total cholesterol, aggressive type A personality.

 D.

-Hypertension, high total cholesterol, smoking, age
+Hypertension, high total cholesterol, smoking.

 Buy Now